How to Potty Train a Stubborn Toddler

 Being prepared ahead of time will help you gain the upper hand.
 And it’s always a good idea to be one step ahead of your toddler!

 - Potty or training seat: Getting a good potty seat is really key to your success.
 You want your child to be comfortable and feel safe on the potty.
-We really love the Baby Björn potty seat which fits directly on the toilet, but some kids prefer to start out on the floor.
+We really love the Baby Björn adjustable potty seat which fits directly on the toilet, but some kids prefer to start out on the floor.
 In that case, the Baby Björn potty chair is a good choice.

-- Step stool: If your planning to have your child sit on the toilet with a potty seat, you'll definitely want a step stool to keep them feeling secure and balanced.
+- Step stool: If you’re planning to have your child sit on the toilet with a potty seat, you’ll definitely want a step stool to keep them feeling secure and balanced.
 Sitting high up on a toilet seat with your legs dangling can feel scary and uncomfortable.
 A simple step stool can make a world of difference and help your child feel safer in the bathroom.

 - Potty training picture books: Throw some potty books on your book shelf and incorporate training into your reading time, too.